MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-roslyncodetaskfactory.md

 - `Tally` is an output parameter of type System.Int32.

 If the `Code` element has the `Type` attribute of `Fragment` or `Method`, then properties are automatically created for every parameter.
+In RoslynCodeTaskFactory, if the `Code` element has the `Type` attribute of `Class`, then you do not have to specify the `ParameterGroup`, since it is inferred from the source code (this is a difference from `CodeTaskFactory`).
 Otherwise, properties must be explicitly declared in the task source code, and must exactly match their parameter definitions.

 ## Example